Assistant Professor of Spanish Literature

 Photography as Text

-Ghostly Landscapes: Film, Photography and the Aesthetics of Haunting in Contemporary Spanish Culture (under contract, forthcoming from University of Toronto Press)
+Ghostly Landscapes: Film, Photography and the Aesthetics of Haunting in Contemporary Spanish Culture.
+Toronto: University of Toronto Press, 2016.

-Photography’s Wound: Exposing Belief in Times of Uncertainty (new book project in progress)
+Photography’s Wound: Exposing Belief in Times of Uncertainty (book in progress)

 “Espera, Andalucía: la crisis, el tiempo de la espera y la fotografía de Markel Redondo” forthcoming in La retórica del sur: Representaciones y discursos sobre Andalucía en el periodo democrático.
 Ed.
 Antonio Gómez-López Quiñones.
 Trans.
 Rodrigo Hasbún.
-Madrid: Iberoamericana/ Vervuert, 2014.
+Sevilla: Ediciones Alfar, 2015.

 “Cinematic Time and the Question of Possibility in Carlos Saura’s Elisa, vida mía (1977).”
 Studies in Spanish and Latin American Cinemas, Vol. 10.1 (March 2013): 3-22.